habrachat/ssh-chat/README.md

 ## Compiling / Developing

 Most people just want the [latest binary release](https://github.com/shazow/ssh-chat/releases/).
-If you're sure you want to compile it from source, read on:
+If you’re sure you want to compile it from source, read on:

 You can compile ssh-chat by using `make build`.
 The resulting binary is portable and can be run on any system with a similar OS and CPU arch.
 Go 1.8 or higher is required to compile.

-If you're developing on this repo, there is a handy Makefile that should set things up with `make run`.
+If you’re developing on this repo, there is a handy Makefile that should set things up with `make run`.

 Additionally, `make debug` runs the server with an http `pprof` server.
 This allows you to open